 In recent months, Fan has begun a new round of “strategic adjustments.”

 Previously, Fan sold goods of two qualities.
-One is the real “A goods” – just based on the picture of the genuine product, or a better imitation, whether the leather or details can easily be seen to be broken.
+One is the real “A goods” – just based on the picture of the genuine product, or a better imitation, whether the leather or details can easily broken out.
 In this market, most sellers are selling these A-goods at prices ranging from 300 to 1000 yuan.
-The consumers are mainly those who do not know about luxury goods, or who do not care even if they are seen to be fake.
+The consumers are mainly those who do not know about luxury goods, or who do not care fake or not.

 In contrast, Fan is one of the more sophisticated in this wholesale market – only making styles that have been produced by the brand, while some small workshops often produce colors as well as styles that are not available in branded counters.
 And, the speed of fashion here is much higher than in the real market.
 “As soon as a new product comes out that sells well, many other families quickly follow.”
 Ning cites the example of “BVLGARI (Bulgari), which came out with a new snakehead bag at the beginning of the year, which is not a hit on the market, but here, no less than 50 sell and each of them sells well.”